Are You Accidentally Committing Tax Fraud? What to Know This Tax Season.

 Tax law is complicated and U.S. citizens are expected to navigate it every year.
 Some rely on accountants or software, but others dive headfirst into the dense sea of IRS forms and calculate their earnings and what they owe themselves.

-The IRS understands this, which is why the most important distinction when it comes to tax fraud is intent.
-After all, people make mistakes.
+The IRS understands this, which is why intent is the most important distinction when it comes to tax fraud.
+People make mistakes.
 The law is written so the burden of proof falls on the U.S. government.
 The IRS must prove you concealed income and that it was done intentionally.
-If you knowingly try to hide income or break tax law, you could potentially be charged with tax fraud or a more specific crime like tax evasion.
+If you knowingly try to hide income or break tax law, you could be charged with tax fraud or a more specific crime like tax evasion.

 What is tax evasion?